-To use this command, enter the current value of your account equity in the space provided.
-Then enter the data for each market system in the boxes on the left-hand side of the window.
+To use this window, enter the current value of your account equity in the space provided.
+Then enter the data for each market system in the boxes where it indicates "Enter data for next trade for market system (MS)".
 Use the Next MS button to move to the next market system until the data have been entered for each market system.
 Finally, click the "Calculate Position Sizes" button.
-The results are displayed in the list above the calculate button.
-The results include the name and number of the market system, the trade risk per share/contract/unit if applicable, the calculated position size for the next trade, and the margin or cost for the indicated position size.
-The total margin or cost for the portfolio is also shown.
-Note that the word "margin" is typically used with futures while "cost" is used with stocks.
-This reflects the fact that futures trades require a margin deposit, whereas stocks are typically bought or sold based on the position's value.
+The results are displayed in the table above the calculate button.
+The results include the name and number of the market system, the position risk ("Pos Risk") if applicable, the calculated position size for the next trade ("New Size"), the margin or cost for both the indicated position size ("New Cost/Margin") and for the open positions ("Open Cost/Margin"), and the commissions and fees corresponding to the calculated position sizes ("New Comm&Fees").
+Note that the word "margin" is typically used with futures while "cost" is used with stocks/forex, as with the Trade Size command for market systems.
+This reflects the fact that futures trades require a margin deposit, whereas stocks and forex are typically bought or sold based on the position's value.